verdaux/BookNotes/Phrases/Impressors.md

 - [ ] The burden of truth is on them.
 - [ ] Whatever he said in a better grammar.
 - [ ] I like things that look like mistakes.
+- [ ] Words are doing a keg stand in my heart.